Home Equity Conversion Mortgage (HECM) vs Reverse Mortgage

 Key Differences

-There are always reverse mortgages pros and cons.
-But there are also key differences when you examine an HECM vs. a reverse mortgage.
+There are always pros and cons to reverse mortgages.
+But there are also key differences when you examine an HECM vs. a reverse mortgage:

-• Payout options: Reverse mortgages typically only offer a lump-sum payout.
-An HECM has more options, such as a lump sum, monthly payouts, or a credit line.
+• Payout options: Reverse mortgages can pay out as a lump sum, monthly payments, or a combination.

-• Stricter eligibility requirements: The HECM property must be a primary residence, the homeowner must have a certain amount of equity, and the homeowner must have the ability to pay property taxes and homeowners insurance.
+• Eligibility requirements: The HECM property must be a primary residence, the homeowner must have a certain amount of equity, and the homeowner must have the ability to pay property taxes and homeowners insurance.

 • FHA-insured: The HECM is the only reverse mortgage insured by the U.S. federal government and is only available through an FHA-approved lender.

-• Lending limits: For an HECM the lending limit is $1,209,750 for 2025.
+• Lending limits: For an HECM, the lending limit is $1,249,125 for 2026.
 Lending limits may be higher for other reverse mortgages.

 Pros of an HECM

-The main advantages of an HECM are that monthly payments are not required because the loan is paid back when the home is sold.
-Also, lenders do not set a minimum credit score to qualify.
+The main advantage of an HECM is that monthly payments aren’t required because the loan is paid back when the home is sold.
+Also, lenders don’t set a minimum credit score for you to qualify.
 The table below lists the pros of an HECM.

 Cons of an HECM